GBTSpectroscopy/degas/README.md

 ## Local Installation of the DEGAS pipeline

-You can run the DEGAS calibration pipeline on your own computer instead of GB.
+You can run the DEGAS calibration pipeline on your own computer instead of on a GB computer.
 You will need:
 * The DEGAS data tree
 * The GBT Weather database
 * A local copy of this repository